ergoncugler/bolsonaro-telegram/README.md

 ### How to Cite it:

-**SILVA, Ergon Cugler de Moraes Silva.
+**SILVA, Ergon Cugler de Moraes.
 Web Scraping Extraction of Jair Messias Bolsonaro's Telegram Posts from 2021 to 2022. (feb) 2023.
 Available at: <a>https://github.com/ergoncugler/bolsonaro-telegram/</a>.**